cromozooom/tasker/README.md

 - ✅ Edit status
 - ✅ Add notes
 - ✅ Add tailwind
-- filter tasks
+- Filter tasks
+- Collapsible groups
+  - collapse all
+  - expand all
-- make it work on server as an APP
+- Make it work on server as an APP
 - Statistics
 - better UI/UX